History of African Americans in Texas: Population

 There was scarce Union Army activity in Texas, preventing them from joining the Northern Army.
 Some escaped over the borders to areas where the Union Army was operating.
 The announcement of emancipation was delayed until June 19, 1865, when officials announced that slavery had been formally abolished.
 It was celebrated first in Texas as Juneteenth.
 Juneteenth was celebrated in many African American Communities throughout the United States, it was not until 156 years later in 2021, it became a Federally Nationally recognized Holiday.
 African Americans left Texas by the tens of thousands during the Great Migration in the first half of the 20th century, seeking work and political opportunities elsewhere.
 As of the 2020 U.S. Census, African Americans were 11.8% of the state's population which mirrors the national average of 12.1%.
 The long-term effects of slavery can be seen to be present in the state's demographics.
 The eastern quarter of the state, where cotton production depended on thousands of slaves, is the westernmost extension of the Deep South and contains a very significant number of Texas' African-American population.

-Texas has the largest African-American population in the country.
+Texas has the largest African-American population in the country: as of 2020, 3,444,712, which is 11.8% of the state's total population.
 African Americans are concentrated in eastern, east-central and northern Texas, as well as the Houston, Dallas-Fort Worth and San Antonio metropolitan areas.

 African Americans form 24 percent of both the cities of Dallas and Houston, 19% of Fort Worth, 8.1 percent of Austin, and 7.5 percent of San Antonio.
 The African American population in Texas is increasing due to the New Great Migration.

 A 2014 University of Texas at Austin study observed that the state's capital city of Austin was the only U.S. city with a high growth rate that was nevertheless losing African Americans, due to suburbanization and gentrification.

 In 2018, African-Americans had the second highest net growth in population in Texas compared to 2010.
 Harris County accounted for the largest percentage of that growth.
 Harris County's largest city Houston is now known as a center of African-American political power, education, economic prosperity, and culture, often called the next black mecca.

 There is a black Louisiana Creole community in Texas.

 There is also a Black Seminole presence in the state.